nextmv-io/community-apps/python-wf-databricks-ml-gurobi-price-optimization/README.md

    - `DATABRICKS_HOST`: Your Databricks workspace URL
    - `DATABRICKS_TOKEN`: Your Databricks access token

+## Setup

+1. Add the `avocado-ml-regressor` notebook to your Databricks workspace
+2. Create a Databricks Workflow with the regressor notebook as a Task
+3. Run the `avocado-price-optimizer` notebook once from Databricks
+4. Run your workflow locally or push the workflow to a workflow app on Nextmv

 ## Usage

 The application can be run using the following command: